eauer22/SIOP-2019-Master-Tutorial-Creating-Reproducible-and-Interactive-Analyses/README.md

 Tutorial Citation:

-Auer, E. M., Landers, R. N. (2019, April).
+Auer, E. M. & Landers, R. N. (2019, April).
 Creating reproducible and interactive analyses with JupyterLab and Binder.
 Master tutorial presented at the 34th Annual Conference of the Society for Industrial and Organizational Psychology, National Harbor, MD.